tailcallhq/tailcallhq.github.io/blog/api-strategy-2024-08-13.md

 Example: Netflix's API strategy involves a dedicated API team, clear governance policies, and continuous monitoring, allowing them to manage over 1000 APIs that power their streaming service across various devices and platforms.

-## VIII.
+## VII.
 Assessing Your API Strategy

 <APIStrategyQuiz />

-## IX.
+## VIII.
 How GraphQL Enhances Your API Strategy

 As organizations strive to build robust and scalable API strategies, GraphQL has emerged as a compelling alternative to traditional REST APIs.
 By addressing several key challenges, GraphQL can play a pivotal role in refining your API approach and driving better outcomes.